 If you are in need of emergency shelter, call our 24-hour Crisis Hotline: 214-941-1991

 Our Safe Campus and Ann Moody Place clinics provide health assessments, screenings, immunizations and dental care to women and children in our shelter and counseling programs.
 We also provide health services to clients at our men's shelter.

 Working with volunteer physicians and dentists from the community and UT Southwestern residents, our clinics assess needs and uncover undiagnosed issues.
 Our clinics also provide direction and referral for clients to access ongoing care after they leave our residential or counseling programs.

-Through a partnership with the SPCA of Texas, the animals in our care are seen by a vet as soon as an appointment is available and receive free shots, immunizations, wellness exams, and spay and neutering.
+Through a partnership with the SPCA of Texas, the animals in our care are seen by a vet as soon as an appointment is available and receive free shots, immunizations, wellness exams, and spay and neuter services.

-We provide long-term housing, education and training to help victims rebuild their lives in 24 on-site and 10 off-site apartments at our Safe Campus and off-site apartments.
+We provide long-term housing, education, and training to help survivors rebuild their lives with 24 on-site apartments at our Safe Campus and 10 off-site apartments.

-The Family Place Supportive Living Program provides extended-stay apartments on our Safe Campus and off site as well as subsidized housing, education, training, early childhood education, K-2 school and after-school and summer programs to give victims the time and resources to build new lives.
+The Family Place Supportive Living Program provides extended-stay apartments on our Safe Campus and off site as well as subsidized housing, education, training, early childhood education, K-2 school, after-school and summer programs to give survivors the time and resources to build new lives.